josiah-d/dsi_resources/README.md

 # Define the Monte Carlo integrator for an even function
 def monte_carlo(f: callable, x_bound: float, y_bound: float, n: int) -> float:
     """A basic Monte Carlo integrator.
     Note: this integrator assumes that f is an even function, that the bounds of integration are -x_bound to x_bound, and that f(x) >= 0 for all x between 0 and x_bound.
     Parameters
     ----------
-    f : callable
-        The function object whose definite integral MC approximates. x_bound : float
-        The horizontal bound of the integrating domain. y_bound : float
-        The vertical bound of the integrating domain. n : int
-        The number of random points to generate in the domain.
+    f : callable; The function object whose definite integral MC approximates. x_bound : float ;The horizontal bound of the integrating domain. y_bound : float; The vertical bound of the integrating domain. n : int; The number of random points to generate in the domain.

     Returns
     -------
-    float
-        The approximate area under f between -x_bound and x_bound.
+    float; The approximate area under f between -x_bound and x_bound.
     """
     area_dom = x_bound * y_bound